fonoster/routr/README.md

 At the moment you can add your sip devices and group them using domains.
 You can also connect with the PSTN using a Sip Gateway.

-`Disclaimer: This is an experimental project.
-I may or not continue this work in the future.`
+`Disclaimer: This is an experimental project and I may or not continue this work in the future.`

 ## Current features include